eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

 There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
 See [Device Identity]({{< ref "/concepts/device-identity.md" >}}) for a discussion of the concepts.
 {{% /note %}}

+## Connection Limits

+After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the MQTT adapter.
+If the limit is exceeded then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.

 ## Publishing Telemetry Data

 The MQTT adapter supports the publishing of telemetry data by means of MQTT *PUBLISH* packets using either QoS 0 or QoS 1.